Famo Logistics Ltd is a subsidiary of Famo Forwarders Ltd. We are located at Cotts house, third floor along Moi Avenue in Mombasa City.

-Groupage consolidation is a shipping method where multiple small shipments from different businesses all with similar origins and destinations are combined into one container or vehicle to form a full container load (FCL).
-The practice optimizes space, reduces transportation costs and the environmental impact of international shipping operations.
+We consolidate multiple small shipments from different consignees all with similar origins and destinations into one container or vehicle to form a full container load (FCL).

 We emphasize on last mile deliveries from port to port and to cfs / ware or consignee’s premises